Reactions to Innocence of Muslims: Afghanistan

-Afghanistan's Taliban claimed responsibility on the Camp Bastion attack in southern Helmand province which U.S. officials said killed two American Marines, saying it was in response to Innocence of Muslims.
+Afghanistan's Taliban claimed responsibility on the Camp Bastion attack in southern Helmand Province which U.S. officials said killed two American Marines, saying it was in response to Innocence of Muslims.
 Camp Bastion, in southern Helmand province, came under mortar, rocket-propelled grenade and small arms fire late on September 14.
 Nearly 20 insurgents disguised as US troops breached the base and destroyed several hangars and fueling facilities.
 Before they were all killed or captured, the insurgents also managed to destroy six jet fighters and damage two others.

 A suicide bomber killed 14 people on September 18.
-A spokesman for an Afghan insurgent group, Hezb-i-Islami, claimed responsibility for the bombing and said it was carried out by an 18-year-old woman "in response to the film insulting the Prophet Muhammad and Islam."
+A spokesman for an Afghan insurgent group, Hezbi Islami, claimed responsibility for the bombing and said it was carried out by an 18-year-old woman "in response to the film insulting the Prophet Muhammad and Islam."